 - If you have taken courses from any college other than Bakersfield College:

-- Apply for admission to Bakersfield College either in person or online by following the steps to the left on this page, under the heading “Start Now!”
+- a.
+Apply for admission to Bakersfield College either in person or online at www.bakersfieldcollege.edu and click on Admissions & Records.
+Follow the information under Steps to Enroll.

 - Late application materials will not be considered.
 Applicants are responsible for ensuring that their application is complete.
-The Program is NOT responsible for late materials or incomplete applications.
+The Program is not responsible for late materials or incomplete applications.
 The application must be completed and signed along with all required supplemental support to be considered for eligibility.

-- Students on the waitlist must reapply annually during the enrollment month of February.
-This is required every year to keep the applicant’s file current.
-If the student does NOT reapply, the student will be removed from the waitlist.
+- Students on the waitlist must reapply annually during the enrollment month of February until they are selected for the Program.
+If the student does not reapply, the student will be removed from the waitlist.
 Students on the waitlist are only required to submit the current Program Application.
 Prior documentation was already submitted and accepted.

 Application Filing Period

 Application forms and all required documents must be received by the Radiologic Technology Program Office during the application month of February.
 Please submit complete applications in person to MS-178 (Math/Science Allied Health wing Room 178).
 Applications may also be mailed and postmarked by the last day of February: Radiologic Technology Program, Bakersfield College, 1801 Panorama Drive, Bakersfield, CA 93305.
 Late applications will not be accepted.

 Enrollment Selection Process

 In the event that the number of qualified students for the Associate Degree Radiologic Technology Program exceeds space available, the following selection process will be utilized: